top of page

 Finish

 I have a passion for storytelling.
-I adore the power of illustrative parables in popular culture, particularly through the medium of comic books.
+I adore the power of illustrative parables in popular culture, from comics to movies and beyond.

 Let me explain why.